ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ### Static typing with `mypy`

-The `python` programming language does not _require_ code objects to be typed, but the `pyrealm` package uses [type hints](https://peps.python.org/pep-0484/) to annotate code.
+The `python` programming language does not _require_ code objects to be typed, but the `virtual_ecosystem` package uses [type hints](https://peps.python.org/pep-0484/) to annotate code.
 Those type hints are then checked using the `mypy` static type checker, which is installed by `poetry` and is run as one of the `pre-commit` checks.

 The `mypy` package and the plugins we use are all installed by `poetry`.
 See the [code quality assurance page](./code_qa_and_typing.md) for more information on using `mypy`.

 ### Package testing

-All code in the `pyrealm` package should have accompanying unit tests, using `pytest`.
+All code in the `virtual_ecosystem` package should have accompanying unit tests, using `pytest`.
 Look at the existing test suite in the `tests/unit` directory to see the structure and get a feel for what they should do, but essentially unit tests should provide a set of known inputs to a function and check that the expected answer (which could be an